outdreamer/build-a-cure-1/docs/building_solution_metadata.md

     - testing to capture adjacent (one-degree) functionality exploits
     - protocols to reduce solution space vs. enforcing solution rules

+  - example of common task that is done in endless incorrect ways (build & secure an api) when there's one clear way to do it:
+    - generate api using latest patches against all known vulns, and adapt logic without adjusting security measures in generated code
+    - even more secure is to generate code as user intents are identified & validated, so no code exists pre-runtime except:
+      - intent-derivation & validation code
+      - code to generate functions to supply resources for a valid intent
+    - as valid intents are identified:
+      - 'request data they have permission to access, which is also validated as relevant to them' code is generated on-demand:
+      - 'generate function to fetch data, using optimal data request function determined by intent-matching, or without that, determined by best manually determined algorithm & with latest manual patches'

 - tool selection (tools as a subset of solutions, which also includes learning, calculating solution metadata before investing)